• Home

 Step 4: Refrigerate

-The Jell-O needs time to fully set inside the cake.
-If you rush this step, the cake will be wet and fall apart when you cut it.
+Let the cake cool to room temperature.
+Then, cover it and refrigerate it for at least 2 hours, or overnight if that is more convenient for you.
+The Jell-O needs time to set completely inside the cake.
+If you don’t wait long enough, the cake will be soggy and fall apart when you cut it.

 Step 5: Top with Cool Whip and Serve